June 13, 2021

 Our team conducted research into 90+ virtual events platforms and while the platforms have a number of similarities, they all differ in their specialism and suitability.

-Looking to find the best virtual events platform for your own event?
-Based on our experience and research, here are five questions we think you should be asking.
+So if you’re looking to find the best virtual events platform for your own event, based on our experience and research, here are five questions we think you should be asking.

-Just as with the venues we were all so used to working with pre-pandemic, all virtual event platforms have a different structure of pricing.
-It’s important to ask plenty of questions regarding the way that they price their services in advance of signing on the dotted line, to guard against any unexpected surprises that might impact your budget further down the line, especially as your requirements evolve.
+All virtual event platforms have different price structures.
+It’s important to ask plenty of questions regarding how they price their services in advance of signing on the dotted line, to guard against any unexpected surprises that might impact your budget further down the line, especially as your requirements evolve.

-Some of the factors that you’ll want to consider will include the number of attendees you can host for the price agreed, and which specific features of the platform will be available to you at the price point you’re working within.
+Some of the factors that you’ll want to consider will include the number of attendees you can host for the price agreed upon and which specific features of the platform will be available to you at the price point you’re working within.

 Finally, remember to ask about the levels of customisation you’ll be able to apply to alter the look and feel of your event’s visual presentation.
 You’ll also want to get total clarity on the amount of technical support you can expect to receive on the day.

 2. How can my branding be applied across the virtual event platform?

 Branding has always been a core element of great event production.
 Your event is an extension of your brand and each touchpoint at your event should be on-brand, including the online experience at your virtual event.